wtcplatform/wtcplatform.github.io/README.md

     data: {
       courtTaken: courtTaken
     },
-    loopContinue: event.loopContinue || false // Default to false if not provided });
+    loopContinue: true || false // Default to false if not provided });
   return response;
 }